easyapi-web/easyapi-web.github.io/docs/settings/config-rule.md

 The usual cause is a Groovy script calling context API that does not exist on that context kind — for example `it.static` as a property instead of the `it.isStatic()` method, or `canonicalText()` on a parameter context (it returns the element path, not the parameter type).
 See [`it`](/settings/tools/it) for the methods each context exposes.

 Well-behaved rules are unaffected: no failure means no notification.
-Dashboard scans performed outside an export run are logged per occurrence but never ballooned.
+API Explorer scans performed outside an export run are logged per occurrence but never ballooned.

 ### AI proposals are dry-run before they are staged